Connect with others who understand.

 Members recommend balancing rest with gentle exercise to build endurance and manage fatigue, especially when recovering from a stem cell transplant.
 “It’s very tempting to lie around or sit in the recliner,” a member wrote.
 “I try to walk twice daily with a nap in between.”

-Health care providers recommend getting regular, light exercise and keeping up with routine daily activities to combat the fatigue and stress that may come with a multiple myeloma diagnosis.
-One study suggested that low- to moderate-intensity exercise that activates your muscles (resistance training) or gets your heart beating faster (aerobic training) is beneficial in reducing fatigue.
+Healthcare providers recommend getting regular, light exercise and keeping up with routine daily activities to combat the fatigue and stress that may come with a multiple myeloma diagnosis.
+One study in the journal Cancer Nursing suggested that low- to moderate-intensity exercise that activates your muscles (resistance training) or gets your heart beating faster (aerobic training) is beneficial in reducing fatigue.

-Your health care team can help you find strategies to manage your fatigue.
+Your healthcare team can help you find strategies to manage your fatigue.
 Some members have found that simple changes, like taking medication at night rather than in the morning, can help reduce drowsiness.
 Other members experienced more energy after being treated for anemia.
-Fatigue is a symptom that should be considered in your treatment plan.
+Fatigue is a symptom that should be considered in your treatment plan and discussed with your doctor.

 There’s no single solution that works for everyone with fatigue, Dr. Hoffman explained.
 “What I say to patients when they’re confronted with fatigue is, ‘Let’s fix problems that we can focus on and fix.’
 Let’s get the myeloma better,” he said.
 “Let’s work on anxiety, let’s work on pain, let’s deal with nutrition.”

-A slow, methodical approach to managing the fatigue may not be what people with multiple myeloma are hoping for, but it’s generally the most effective strategy.
+A slow, methodical approach to managing fatigue takes patience, but it’s generally the most effective strategy.
 “As the myeloma gets better, and as you see it get better and feel better about that, fatigue can improve,” Dr. Hoffman said.
 “And it usually does.”

 How does fatigue affect your daily life?
 Has your oncologist found the right treatment options to manage your fatigue?
 What helps you successfully get through each day?
 Share your tips and experiences in a comment below or on your Activities page.